stanfish/video-highlight/README.md

     > ```
     > (Check [pytorch.org](https://pytorch.org/get-started/locally/) for the command matching your CUDA version).

+## Offline Usage

+To avoid downloading the AI model every time or to work without an internet connection:

+1. Run the download script once:
+    ```bash
+    python download_models.py
+    ```
+2. This will save the model (approx 600MB) to the `models/` directory.
+3. The application will automatically detect and use the local model.

 ## Usage

 ### Option 1: User Interface (Recommended)